antmicro/alkali-csd-hw/README.md

 * `tests/` - contains test software that can help developing the hardware setup for AN300 boards.

+* `registers-generator` - contains scripts used to parse the NVMe specification and generate the NVMe registers in chisel.

 * `third-party/` - the directory used to store all external projects used as a part of the `Alkali FPGA design`.
-The `register-generator` directory contains scripts used to parse the NVMe specification and generate the NVMe registers in chisel.
-The `verilog-pcie`, on the other hand, holds the PCIe IP-cores used in the design for the Basat board.
+The `verilog-pcie` directory holds the PCIe IP-cores used in the design for the Basat board.

 * `vivado` - contains the main Vivado design.
 The `build_project.sh` is a helper script used to build the Vivado design.
 The `ip_repo/` subdirectory